What time is the First Minister's coronavirus update in Scotland today - and how can I watch announcement?

 What are the latest case numbers?

-The latest Scottish Government figures, published on Tuesday, recorded 5,692 daily cases – down from 7,065 on Monday.
+The latest Scottish Government figures, published on Monday recorded 4,241 cases of coronavirus.

-It was also announced that another 16 Covid-related deaths had been reported in the 24 hour period.
+However, the government warned: “due to IT issues, the figures reported today are likely to be an underestimate of the total tests and cases.
+All affected data will be included in tomorrow’s reports.”

-The data published by the Scottish Government indicates the death toll under the daily measure – of people who first tested positive for the virus within the previous 28 days – is now 8,181.
+There were no reported deaths from the virus, but 1,048 people were in hospital with 90 people in intensive care.

 Read More